radiatoryang/scopa/Documentation~/Scopa.md

 Each entity has a classname, and based on that classname we can swap in a prefab template.
 For example, for every entity type "light_wall_torch_small", we can replace it with a "Light - Torch" prefab.

-This gives you exact control over every entity.
-You can configure tags, layers, static flags, renderer settings, add extra colliders... or to read entity information, add a Scopa Entity component.
+This gives you strong control over every entity.
+You can configure tags, layers, static flags, renderer settings, add extra colliders... or to read entity information, add a Scopa Entity component, and then have your components poll it for data.